 Tennessee is officially live with online sports betting.

 That's great, as online betting is the only way for states to generate meaningful sports wagering revenue, particularly in the current pandemic, and it’s the preferred method for bettors.

 More than 80% of the betting handle in New Jersey is generated online.
-Further, NJ has amassed $62.6 million in tax revenue over the last 24 months.
+Further, New Jersey has amassed $62.6 million in tax revenue over the last 24 months.
 It’s nice to see a state with such loyal college fans have the option to bet on their teams.

 With no in-person casinos, Tennessee bettors should be able to register and deposit online with ease.
 Eliminating in-person sign-ups and deposits is a huge benefit to operators and bettors, who may be more willing to use multiple sportsbooks because of increased convenience — and they would be wise to.